BBC News Online: History

 The website was launched on 4 November 1997, and was headed by founding editor Mike Smartt and Project Director Bob Eggington.
 The broader editorial team was brought together from within the BBC, from print journalism and from some online sites.

 The BBC had previously created special websites marking the 1995 Budget, the 1996 Olympic Games, 1997 general election, and the death of Princess Diana in 1997, but nothing on the scale of the launch of the main site itself, which required the development of a completely new production system, for which a team, led by Matthew Karas, was specially hired.
+Until that point, most BBC news staff were broadcasters and the only text-based journalists were those running Ceefax.

 The original design was created by a team, including Matt Jones, and was based on designs by Mike Bennett and design studio Sunbather.
 Sunbather worked with consultancy Lambie-Nairn, who looked after the overall brand, and has been redesigned several times mainly to match the visual style of BBC News television bulletins and to exploit increases in readers' typical screen resolutions.
 A major overhaul in 2003, primarily by Paul Sissons and Maire Flynn, coincided with a relaunch of the BBC News Channel (then BBC News 24) and featured a wider page design.
 The site launched a set of semi-official RSS 0.91 syndication feeds in June 2003 and upgraded them to full feed RSS 2.0 in 2008.
 Each news index has its own RSS feed, including the in-depth sections.

+The overseas version of the website, originally called BBC News Online World Edition, launched in 2002 as a separate feed to the default site for visitors in Britain.

 In 2004 the BBC News website partnered with Moreover Technologies, in a response to the 2003 Graf Report, to provide links from BBC articles to rival publishers.
 While the BBC does not censor or change results, the algorithms used tend to give greater weight to national and international sources over regional or local ones.

 Mike Smartt, who became editor in chief in 2000, was later succeeded by Pete Clifton who was subsequently promoted to Head of BBC News Interactive and replaced by the previous editor Steve Herrmann in 2005.
+The BBC News Interactive was also responsible for Ceefax teletext service and CBBC Newsround amongst others.

 The BBC began providing real-time global user information in June 2006.

 A restructuring of BBC News starting in 2007 saw the dissolution of the separate BBC News Interactive department; the editorial and management departments joined the new multimedia newsroom along with television and radio news within BBC Television Centre.